Mubarak Mohammed Muntaka: Elections

-Muntaka was elected as the member of parliament for the Asawase constituency during the by-elections in 2005 after the death of Dr. Gibril Adamu Mohammed the then Member of Parliament for the Asawase constituency.
+Muntaka was elected as the member of parliament for the Asawase constituency during the by-elections in 2005 after the demise of Gibril Adamu Mohammed the then Member of Parliament for the Asawase constituency.

 In 2008, he won the general elections on the ticket of the National Democratic Congress for the same constituency.
-His constituency was part of the 3 parliamentary seats out of 39 seats won by the National Democratic Congress in that election for the Ashanti Region.
+His constituency was one of the three Ashanti Region parliamentary seats out of thirty-nine that the National Democratic Congress won in that election.
 The National Democratic Congress won a majority total of 113 parliamentary seats out of 230 seats.

 He was elected with 36,557 votes out of 64,443 total valid votes cast equivalent to 56.73% of total valid votes cast.
 He was elected over Dr. Mohammed Abdul-Kabir of the New Patriotic Party, Elyasu Mohammed of the People's National Convention, Mohammed Bashir Tijani of the Democratic Freedom Party and Alhaji Baba Musah of the Convention People's Party.
 These obtained 27,168, 371, 86 and 261 votes respectively of the total valid votes cast.
 This was equivalent to 42.16%, 0.58%, 0.13 and 0.41% respectively of the total votes cast.

 In 2012, he won the general elections once again for the same constituency.
 He was elected with 43,917 votes out of 77,034 total valid votes cast.
 This was equivalent to 57.01% of total valid votes cast.
 He was elected over Nana Okyere-Tawiah Antwi of the New Patriotic Party, Jerry Joseph Quayson of the Progressive People's Party, Abdulai Umaru of the People's National Convention, Elias Mohammed of the Convention People's Party, Yakubu Adams Zakaria of the National Democratic Party and Alhassan Abdul Majeed an independent candidate.
 These obtained 31,013, 458, 267, 251, 182 and 946 votes respectively of the total valid votes cast.
 These were equivalent to 40.26%, 0.59%, 0.35%, 0.33%, 0.24% and 1.23% respectively of the total votes cast.

-Mutaka retain the parliamentary seat in the 2020 general election to represent in the 8th Parliament of the Fourth Republic.
+Muntaka retained the parliamentary seat in the 2020 general election to represent in the 8th Parliament of the Fourth Republic.
 He won with 51,659 votes while the NPP parliamentary candidate polled 31,256.

+Muntaka on Saturday, 13 May 2023, was retained as National Democratic Congress parliamentary representative for the Member of Parliament for Asawase Constituency by beating Masawudu Mubarick in the NDC 2023 primaries for a chance to represent the party in the 2024 parliamentary elections.
+He won with 1,063 votes against Masawudu who polled 735 votes.

+Although supporters of Muntaka Mubarak and his contender, Masawudu Mubarick got into a scuffle that was swiftly curtailed by personnel of the Ghana Police Service.
+The intervention of the police officers prevented the confusion from escalating.
+Supporters of Muntaka alleged that some supporters of Masawudu Mubarick booed at the incumbent Asawase MP who was leaving the centre after casting his ballot.